Ircam-RnD/wiml-prototype/README.md

 - Install mongo-c-driver : go to your mongo-c-driver local repository, switch to branch r1.3 : `git checkout r1.3`, then follow instructions in the README to build and install libmongoc and libbson
 - Go into this project's root folder and type `npm install` to install the dependencies listed in `package.json`
-- Create a symlink to your xmm local repository in `./ml-tools/dependencies` folder (or copy it there)
+- Create a symlink to your xmm local repository in `./ml-tools/dependencies` folder (or just drop it there)
-- Go into `./ml-tools/xmm-server-tool`, open xmm-server-tool xcode project, then build it (this installs the binary into ./bin)
+- Go into `./ml-tools/xmm-server-tool`, open xmm-server-tool xcode project, then build it (this automatically installs the binary into `./bin`)

 ## Usage :